tapabrata-chakraborti/resume/README.md

 # resume

 This is my short 1 page aacademic resume.
-This can be used citing the original author below:
+This can be used citing the original author Debarghya Das (Deedy).

-This has been built on the LaTeX template of Debarghya Das (Deedy) available online publicly.

 Website: http://www.debarghyadas.com